This page includes details on the items available from the main V-Ray menu in the SketchUp interface.

 |Tri-Planar projection (Fit)||Applies cubic projection UV coordinates to the currently selected object.|

 |Spherical projection (World) 1||Applies world-space spherical projection UV coordinates to the currently selected object.|

 Applies spherical projection UV coordinates to the currently selected object.
 The texture image fits the size of the object.

 |Remove materials||Removes all materials applied to the current selection group and all its child objects.|

 The V-Ray UV Tools can be used to apply a material and set the mapping at the same time.
 This can be achieved by executing the V-Ray UV Mapping function with a material selected and the Paint Bucket (SketchUp tool) active.

-1 – When applying Spherical projection only to specific parts of an object, its mapping may appear incorrectly.
+1 – When applying Spherical projection only to specific parts of an object, the mapping occurs incorrect.